RZhang05/ImageClassification_MNIST/README.md

 ## Attempt 1

 - Initial GUI consistently predicts 2 for all inputs.
-- Model barely achieved 80% accuracy
+- Model barely achieved 80% accuracy.

 ## Attempt 2

 - Update GUI to have better image cropping and flip colours so writing is done in white instead of black.
-- Model achieves 90.81% accuracy
+- Model achieves 90.81% accuracy.
 - GUI still predicts wrong somewhat frequently but is more accurate.

 ![v2 results](images/model_v2_results.png)